LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ##3.1.
 Description of the Work Plan
 ##3.1.1.
 Description of Working Groups – Provide for each WG the Objectives, Tasks, Milestones and Deliverables.
-Standards Body Coordination and Support Working Group.
+##Standards Body Coordination and Support Working Group.
+###Objectives.
+Coordinate and support privacy and security enabling activities in the Standards Development Organisations.
+###Tasks.
+Organise regular web conferencing and fate to face meetings for anyone committed to building support for online privacy in the Standards Development Organisations.

+###Milestones
+###Agree the “Tracking  Data and User Consent Signal Compliance” document within the Working Group.
+###Achieve consensus support for it from European DPAs, the Article 29 Working Party and the office of the European Data Protection Supervisor.

+###Deliverables
+The “Tracking  Data and User Consent Signal Compliance” document hosted and maintained on the public web.

-Innovation and Research Working Group.
+##Innovation and Research Working Group.

-Education and Outreach Working Group
+##Education and Outreach Working Group

-Governance, Transparency, Strategy and Funding Working Group
+##Governance, Transparency, Strategy and Funding Working Group

 ##3.1.2.
 GANTT Diagram